MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 ##### Notes for certification (Optional)

-As you submit your extension, you have the option to use the **Notes for certification** page to provide additional information to the certification testers.
+When submitting your extension, you can use the **Notes for certification** page to provide additional information to the certification testers.
 This information helps ensure that your extension is tested correctly.
-If your extension is not fully tested, it may fail certification.
+If your extension isn't fully tested, it may fail certification.

 Ensure you include the following information, as necessary: